fossabot/Records/README.md

     </a>
 </p>

-A lightweight convenience API for basic CoreData database tasks.
-As you develop your project and make changes to your CoreData schema, boiler plate code is automatically re-written for you. *Transformable types not supported*.
-Consider the following database schema
+A very light-weight CoreData wrapper that dynamically re-writes itself, as you develop your project.

 <p align="center">
 <a href="https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/KeyConcepts.html">